Róisín Murphy, Moloko, Goldfrapp

 Their sound is so original and surprising because it stems from each member’s different background.
 Ernesto grew up listening and making Latino music, Alex flirted with pop in a pretty well-known band in Romania, while Mihai, the DJ, gives Golan its electronic edge.
 The keyword of their music is melancholia, they say.

 Their shows often feature live instruments and orchestras.
-They’ve toured around Europe with Parov Stelar and opened for Róisín Murphy, and they show no sign of stopping: their new album, Intro, released in April 2017 and a few European dates prove that the future is definitely theirs.
+They use trumpets, flutes, percussion and vocals to put together an amazingly haunting show.
+Their live acts feels as if from another galaxy and is consolidated visually by the band’s own signature light show and graphics.
+They’ve toured around Europe with Parov Stelar and opened for Róisín Murphy, and they show no sign of stopping: their last album, Intro, released in April 2017 and a few European dates prove that the future is definitely theirs.